WHAT ARE EUROCC AND CASTIEL?

-EUROCC – National Competence Centres in the framework of EuroHPC
+EUROCC 2 and EuroCC4SEE – National Competence Centres in the framework of EuroHPC

 Who is on board?

 The EuroCC activities—with 33 member and associated countries on board—is coordinated by the High-Performance Computing Center Stuttgart (HLRS).
 The project aims to elevate the participating countries to a common high level in the fields of HPC, HPDA and artificial intelligence (AI).
-To this end, the EuroCC project will establish National Competence Centres (NCCs) in the participating countries, which will be responsible for surveying and documenting the core HPC, HPDA, and AI activities and competencies in their respective countries.
+EuroCC 2 and EuroCC4SEE have established National Competence Centres (NCCs) in the participating countries, which will be responsible for surveying and documenting the core HPC, HPDA, and AI activities and competencies in their respective countries.
 Ultimately, the goal is to make HPC available to different users from science, industry, public administration, and society.

 Intro